-To open FEAF-PRM and FEAF-TRM models:
+To open the FEAF-PRM and FEAF-TRM models:

 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Design > Model > Perspectives > Model Wizard' option. - 3.
+Select the 'Design > Package > Model Wizard' option. - 3.
 In the Model Wizard, select the 'Enterprise Architecture > TOGAF' Perspective and the required FEAF Pattern. - 4.
-Click on the Create Patterns button.
+Click on the Create Model(s) button.